-There is no doubt that we are living in one of the biggest economy and human crisis in our history.
+There is no doubt that we are living in one of the biggest economies and humanitarian crises in our history.
 Many companies are going down fast and many people are losing jobs.
-So, as the result, they may think that a career in sales maybe a good move.
+So, as a result, they may think that a career in sales may be a good move.

 We have all been there.
-When a crisis happens (last one was in 2008), many industries hit hard and as the result many people will lose their jobs.
+When a crisis happens (the last one was in 2008), many industries hit hard and as a result many people will lose their jobs.

 Many may think of shifting their career into something new.